Azure-Samples/contoso-chat/docs/workshop/docs/03-Workshop-Build/06-operationalization.md

 1. Return to the browser page above.
     - **Check:** The displayed message should have updated to "Hello Microsoft AI Tour"

-!!! success "You just made changes & verified them live!"
+!!! success "You just made changes & verified them live (without restarting dev server)!"

 ## Step 6: Test changes at prompty